tachibana-shin/assistant.koplugin/README.md

 - **Quick Actions**: One-click buttons for common tasks like summarizing or explaining
 - **Translation**: Instantly translate highlighted text to any language
 - **Multiple AI Providers**: Support for:
   - Anthropic's Claude
   - OpenAI's GPT models
+  - Gemini
-  - DeepSeek
+  - DeepSeek (not tested)
 - **Custom Prompts**: Create your own specialized AI helpers with their own quick actions and prompts
+- **Additional Questions** : Ask addtional questions about the highlighted text using your custom prompts
 - **Smart Display**: Automatically hides long text snippets for cleaner viewing
+- **"Add to Note" and "Copy to Clipboard"**: Easily add whole dialog as a note to highlighted text or copy to use for later.

 ## Basic Requirements